TeomanDeniz/LIBCMT/README.md

 > ### **`OBJECT__CONNECT(STRUCT_NAME)`**
 >
-> Connects an object structure pointer (`this`) to its instance.
-Put this macro at the top of function bodies that use `this`.
+> Connects an object structure pointer (`SELF`) to its instance.
+Put this macro at the top of function bodies that use `SELF`.
 >
 > ```c
 > void function_1() {